iankelk/iankelk.github.io/blog/2023-11-26-stateless/index.md

   caption="Generated with OpenAI DALL-E 3."
 />

-It's good to be mindful of this restriction, especially when referring back to earlier parts of a conversation that might have been truncated due to token limitations--the LLM will not be able to recall these anymore, but the web version of ChatGPT will not tell you.
+It's good to be mindful of this restriction, especially when referring back to earlier parts of a conversation that might have been truncated due to token limitations—the LLM will not be able to recall these anymore, but the web version of ChatGPT will not tell you.
 There's also always the risk that it could hallucinate answers based on other parts of the conversation if the beginning is trimmed off.

 Let's take another look at what happens in a more complex yet sillier chat interaction.